 One thing to watch out for is people!
 Lots of people flock to this venue in fair weather, it can be very busy at times and cannot support many anglers.
 The mark can be left strewn with rubbish from some of these occasional anglers.
 I just wish people wouldn’t leave so much rubbish, empty feather packets make up the bulk of items left behind.

-There are a few local camping/caravan sites in the area, a lot of holiday makers come the mackerel rock to fish.
+There are a few local camping/caravan sites in the area, a lot of holiday makers come to mackerel rock to fish.
 You can walk to the mark from some of these.
 A free tea of fresh fish I suppose is always nice.